Kgkkjjj/WebBrowser/README.md

 project website.
 A status bar at the bottom displays page load progress and link targets.

+OpenB automatically sizes the main window to about 90% of the primary monitor so it fits comfortably on different screens.

 OpenB stores persistent data in `~/.local/share/openb` and caches pages under `~/.cache/openb` for faster loading.
 Downloads are saved to your standard `~/Downloads` directory and you can view